 This will guide you through an interactive setup process:

-No remotes found - make a new one n) New remote s) Set configuration password q) Quit config n/s/q> n name> remote Type of storage to configure.
+No remotes found, make a new one? n) New remote s) Set configuration password q) Quit config n/s/q> n name> remote Type of storage to configure.
 Type of storage to configure.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value [snip] XX / Mail.ru Cloud \ "mailru" [snip] Storage> mailru User name (usually email) Enter a string value.
-Press Enter for the default (""). user> firstname.lastname@example.org Password y) Yes type in my own password g) Generate random password y/g> y Enter the password: password: Confirm the password: password: Skip full upload if there is another file with same data hash.
+Press Enter for the default (""). user> email@example.com Password This must be an app password - rclone will not work with your normal password.
+See the Configuration section in the docs for how to make an app password. y) Yes type in my own password g) Generate random password y/g> y Enter the password: password: Confirm the password: password: Skip full upload if there is another file with same data hash.
 This feature is called "speedup" or "put by hash".
 It is especially efficient in case of generally available files like popular books, video or audio clips [snip] Enter a boolean value (true or false).
 Press Enter for the default ("true").
-Choose a number from below, or type in your own value 1 / Enable \ "true" 2 / Disable \ "false" speedup_enable> 1 Edit advanced config? (y/n) y) Yes n) No y/n> n Remote config -------------------- [remote] type = mailru user = email@example.com pass = *** ENCRYPTED *** speedup_enable = true -------------------- y) Yes this is OK e) Edit this remote d) Delete this remote y/e/d> y
+Choose a number from below, or type in your own value 1 / Enable \ "true" 2 / Disable \ "false" speedup_enable> 1 Edit advanced config? (y/n) y) Yes n) No y/n> n Remote config -------------------- [remote] type = mailru user = firstname.lastname@example.org pass = *** ENCRYPTED *** speedup_enable = true -------------------- y) Yes this is OK e) Edit this remote d) Delete this remote y/e/d> y

 Configuration of this backend does not require a local web browser.
 You can use the configured backend as shown below: